Banking Bank Reviews

 Fact check checkmark icon Fact checked

 Exchanging money with friends and family used to be a big hassle.
-If you'd gone out to eat and decided to split the check, or if your friend borrowed some cash and wanted to pay you back, you'd typically have to exchange physical money or deal with a paper check.
+If you'd gone out to eat and decided to split the bill, or if your friend borrowed some cash and wanted to pay you back, you'd typically have to exchange physical money or deal with a paper check.

 Payment apps like Zelle changed all that.